XRCC Tutorial - Pinball

 Now you can repeat the whole procedure on the right flipper object.
 First create the "Rotate" action on the right flipper.

-- Back to the left flipper and select the whole behaviour flow, copy them and paste them to the flipper right object's "Rotate" action.
+Go back to the left flipper and select the whole behaviour flow, copy them and paste them to the right flipper object's "Rotate" action.

-- After pasting the behaviour flow, change all Target to "flipper right" and reverse the Z values in the "Vector3" blocks.
+- After pasting the behaviour flow, change all Targets to "flipper right" and reverse the Z values in the "Vector3" blocks.

 - Open the Flipper Left object's behaviour panel.
-Break the connection between the "Action Start" and "Branch" block and add a "Parallel" block between them.
-Connect one of "Parallel" block's out flow node with the "Branch" block and add a new "Call Action" block behind the other node.
+Break the connection between the "Action Start" and "Branch" blocks and add a "Parallel" block between them.
+Connect one of the "Parallel" block's out flow nodes with the "Branch" block and add a new "Call Action" block behind the other node.
 Finally, set the "Target Action" of the "Call Action" block to "flipper right.fbx : Rotate".
 When this action is called, both sides of the flippers will rotate simultaneously.

-Create Behaviour to the Ball when it Touches the Flippers
+Create Behaviour for the Ball when it Touches the Flippers

 - Now, enter the play mode and test the behaviour.
 The flippers should rotate together when you click the "Rotate" button.
 When the ball hits the rotating flippers, it should bounce off with an added force.